 For fiscal year 2014, as in previous years, the Compensation Committee approved equity awards to the named executive officers 100% in the form of market share units.
 A market share unit award is a grant of stock units that a participant may earn based on the performance of our stock price over a three-year period.
 Each market share unit award provides that the participant may, at the end of the three-year performance cycle, receive shares of our common stock ranging from 0% to 200% of the number of market share units granted depending on the performance of our common stock over the three-year performance period.
 Upon vesting, participants are entitled to receive additional shares to account for accumulated dividend equivalents with respect to such market share units.
-Stock price performance is calculated using the average of the closing share prices of our common stock during the 90-calendar day period immediately preceding the date of grant and the 90-calendar day period immediately preceding the third anniversary of the date of grant.
+Stock price performance is calculated using the average of the closing share prices of our common stock during the 90-calendar day period immediately preceding the third anniversary of the date of grant.
 Thus, if the stock price goes up, the result is an increase in the shares earned, up to the earnout cap, at an increased stock price.
-Conversely, if the stock price declines, the result is a decrease in the shares earned at a decreased stock price.
-Unlike stock options, which we also may award under the 2010 Equity Incentive Plan, if the market price for our common stock falls below its stock price on the date of grant, the market share unit may continue to retain some value.
+Conversely, if the stock price declines, the result is a decrease at a decreased stock price on the date of grant, the market share unit may award under the 2010 Equity Incentive Plan, if the market price for our common stock falls below its stock price on the date of grant, the market share unit may continue to retain some value.
 Also, because the award is leveraged on the upside and downside, participants receive less value through a market share unit if the stock price were to decline over the performance period compared to traditional time-vested restricted stock units.